-- 1. Dial 0800 444 367 to contact the EMED Centre. - 2.
-Give your name and the telephone number that you are calling from. - 3.
-Give the address or location of the incident to help paramedics get there. - 4.
-Provide a brief description of what has happened and how serious the situation is, for example: - Age of the patient - Is the patient male or female? - Is the patient breathing? - Is the patient conscious? - Brief details on the current condition of the patient. - 5.
-Confirm the patient's membership number and details. - 6.
-Do not put the phone down until the person on the other side has disconnected.
+- 2. Provide your name and the contact number that you are calling from to the EMED Call Centre Agent. - Provide the EMED Call Centre Agent with the address or location of the incident to help paramedics get to the incident scene.
+You will need to provide as much detail of landmarks or points of interest (e.g., name of school or church, street) if the actual address is unknown. - 4.
+Provide a brief description of what has happened and how serious the incident is, for example: - Is the patient breathing? - Is the patient conscious? - Brief details about the current condition of the patient e.g., is the patient actively bleeding? - 5.
+Provide any other information observed or the known medical history of the patient. - Confirm the patient's GEMS membership number and the patient's name as written on the GEMS membership card. - 7.
+Do not put the phone down until the EMED Call Centre Agent has disconnected.